 With his head bowed, the young man climbed the porch stairs and entered the house.
 Jan took a deep breath, knowing that moment was a gift from God—an opportunity to love as a mother, even if the child before her wasn’t her own.

 Check out The COIL Series, an award-winning series by D.I.
 Telbat, and the following series, The COIL Legacy.
 David has also written several End Times Novels.
-Click the link to see those books.
+Click the links to see those books.
 Thanks for visiting!